Victoria and Albert Museum: Furniture

 In November 2012, the museum opened its first gallery to be exclusively dedicated to furniture.
 Prior to this date furniture had been exhibited as part of a greater period context, rather than in isolation to showcase its design and construction merits.
 Among the designers showcased in the new gallery are Ron Arad, John Henry Belter, Joe Colombo, Eileen Gray, Verner Panton, Thonet, and Frank Lloyd Wright.

 The furniture collection, while covering Europe and America from the Middle Ages to the present, is predominantly British, dating between 1700 and 1900.
 Many of the finest examples are displayed in the British Galleries, including pieces by Chippendale, Adam, Morris, and Mackintosh.
-One of the oldest items is a chair leg from Middle Egypt dated to 200-395AD.
+One of the oldest objects is a chair leg from Middle Egypt dated to 200-395AD.

 The Furniture and Woodwork collection also includes complete rooms, musical instruments, and clocks.
 Among the rooms owned by the museum are the Boudoir of Madame de Sévilly (Paris, 1781–82) by Claude Nicolas Ledoux, with painted panelling by Jean Simeon Rousseau de la Rottière; and Frank Lloyd Wright's Kaufmann Office, designed and constructed between 1934 and 1937 for the owner of a Pittsburgh department store.

 The collection includes pieces by William Kent, Henry Flitcroft, Matthias Lock, James Stuart, William Chambers, John Gillow, James Wyatt, Thomas Hopper, Charles Heathcote Tatham, Pugin, William Burges, Charles Voysey, Charles Robert Ashbee, Baillie Scott, Edwin Lutyens, Edward Maufe, Wells Coates and Robin Day.
 The museum also hosts the national collection of wallpaper, which is looked after by the Prints, Drawings and Paintings department.